samirangode/awesome-SLAM-papers/README.md

 CPA-SLAM: Consistent Plane-Model Alignment for Direct RGB-D SLAM Efficient Non-Consecutive Feature Tracking for Robust Structure-from-Motion

+## TODO
+1. Add links to the paper pdfs/ project pages

 <!-- ### `New to NeRF`